 ❥ Their movements slow down or stop towards the end of the third trimester – wrong!

 The best advice I can give, is don’t listen to anyone else’s advice.
 You, as a woman and a mother, know your own body.
 If you don’t feel comfortable or happy with the baby’s movements, please just call the maternity ward and get seen.
 It may be nothing, you may think you’re worrying about nothing or being over cautious due to a previous miscarriage like myself .
 Everything may be fine and your baby may just be sleeping like mine was.
 But it’s so important to get checked out.

 It’s never a waste of time.
 At the end of the day, the midwives and hospital want mammy-to-be to be relaxed and well, as well as baby ❤

 Written by Gemma Louise Seabourne for her blog, I Was Told There Would Be Glowing.

 Please take her message on board; seek immediate help if you are worried about your baby.
 Don’t be afraid to bother your hospital, but at the same time don’t be fobbed off – listen to your baby and your body.

-Get to know your baby’s pattern, and seek immediate help if your baby’s movements alter – reduced, and in less common cases, a significant increase in ‘frantic’ movements.
+Get to know your baby’s pattern, and seek immediate help if your baby’s movements alter in any way!
 Do NOT under any circumstances trust a home doppler.